Tee Higgins Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- Higgins' 61.3 receiving yards per game in his three matchups against the Browns are 9.2 fewer than his over/under for Sunday's game.
+- Higgins has averaged 61.3 receiving yards per game in his three career matchups against the Browns, 9.2 fewer than his over/under for Sunday's game.

-- Higgins has caught a touchdown pass against the Browns once, but did not have multiple TDs in that game.
+- Higgins, in three matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- The 223.5 passing yards the Browns allow per game makes them the NFL's fifth-ranked pass defense this season.
+- The 223.5 yards per game the Browns are giving up through the air makes them the NFL's fifth-ranked pass defense.

-- The Browns' defense is 24th in the NFL, giving up 1.8 passing touchdowns per game.
+- At 1.8 passing TDs conceded per game, the Browns defense is ranked 24th in the NFL.

 Recent Performances

-- Higgins put together a 62-yard performance against the Chiefs last week on three catches (20.7 yards per reception) while being targeted five times.
+- Against the Chiefs last week, Higgins was targeted five times and racked up 62 yards on three receptions.

-- Higgins' 17 catches over his last three games are good enough for 279 yards (93.0 ypg) and two touchdowns.
-He's been targeted 21 times.
+- Higgins' stat line during his last three games includes 17 grabs for 279 yards and two touchdowns.
+He put up 93.0 yards per game, and was targeted 21 times.

 Higgins' Cincinnati Teammates